-- 5.16 Pursuant to Part 5 of Schedule 7 to the Ordinance, parties to a merger or proposed merger may apply to the Commission for a decision as to whether or not the merger is, or the proposed merger would if completed be: - (a) excluded from the application of the Merger Rule by or as a result of section 8 of Schedule 7, i.e. if the economic efficiencies that arise or may arise from the merger outweigh the adverse effects caused by any lessening of competition (see paragraphs 4.2 to 4.11); or - (b) excluded from the application of Schedule 7 by virtue of section 3 (application to statutory bodies) or section 4 (application to specified persons and persons engaged in specified activities) of the Ordinance (see paragraphs 4.13 and 4.14) ("Decision").
+- 5.16 Pursuant to Part 5 of Schedule 7 to the Ordinance, parties to a merger or proposed merger may apply to the Commission for a decision as to whether or not the merger is, or the proposed merger would if completed be: - (a) excluded from the application of the Merger Rule by or as a result of section 8 of Schedule 7, i.e. if the economic efficiencies that arise or may arise from the merger outweigh the adverse effects caused by any lessening of competition (see paragraphs 4.2 to 4.11); or - (b) excluded from the application of Schedule 7 by virtue of section 3 (application to statutory bodies) or section 4 (application to specified persons and persons engaged in specified activities) of the Ordinance (see paragraphs 4.13 and 4.14).

-Under section 164 of the Ordinance, a fee will be payable for making an application for a Decision.
-II
+Under section 164 of the Ordinance, a fee will be payable for making an application for decision.8

-5.17 If the Commission makes a Decision, the Commission may not take any action under the Ordinance unless the Decision is rescinded (section 15 of Schedule 7 to the Ordinance), or the merger as implemented is materially different from the proposed merger to which the Decision relates (section 14 of Schedule 7 to the Ordinance).
-The Decision by the Commission may include conditions or limitations subject to which it is to have effect including, in the case of a proposed merger, specifying a date by which the proposed merger must be completed.
-Pursuant to section 13 of Schedule 7 to the Ordinance, after the Commission has made a Decision, it must inform the applicant in writing of the Decision, the date of the Decision and the reasons for it.
-The Commission will in line with section 16 of Schedule 7 to the Ordinance, maintain a register of Decisions and notices of rescissions of Decisions made under Part 5 of Schedule 7 to the Ordinance.
-12
+5.17 By making a decision under Part 5 of Schedule 7 to the Ordinance excluding a merger or proposed merger, the Commission may not take any action under the Ordinance unless the decision is rescinded (under section 15 of Schedule 7 to the Ordinance) or the merger as implemented is materially different from the proposed merger to which the decision relates (under section 14 of Schedule 7 to the Ordinance).
+The decision by the Commission may include conditions or limitations subject to which it is to have effect including, in the case of a proposed merger, specifying a date by which the proposed merger must be completed.
+Pursuant to section 13 of Schedule 7 to the Ordinance, after the Commission has made a decision, it must inform the applicant in writing of the decision, the date of the decision and the reasons for it.
+The Commission will in line with section 16 of Schedule 7 to the Ordinance, maintain a register of decisions and notices of rescissions of decisions made under Part 5 of Schedule 7 to the Ordinance.9

-11 The amount of fees chargeable is prescribed by a regulation made by the Chief Executive in Council.
+8 The amount of fees chargeable is prescribed by a regulation made by the Chief Executive in Council.

-12 The Commission may omit confidential information from any entry made in the register; and where confidential information has been omitted, that fact must be disclosed on the register.
+9 The Commission may omit confidential information from any entry made in the register; and where confidential information has been omitted, that fact must be disclosed on the register.
 The Commission must make the register available for inspection by any person (a) at the offices of the Commission during ordinary business hours; (b) through the Internet or a similar electronic network; and (c) in any other manner the Commission considers appropriate.